RevenueMonster/goloquent/README.md

 # MySQL Datastore ORM
 Inspired by Laravel Eloquent and Google Cloud Datastore

+This repo still under development.
+We accept any pull request. ^_^

 ## Database Support
 - [x] MySQL
 - [ ] Datastore (Work in progress)